-Individuals who, although being blind or having a disability, usually may not qualify for or benefit from a PASS include those who:
+Blind or disabled individuals who may not qualify or benefit from a PASS include those who:

-already secured the needed items and services under a PASS and have not tried to seek employment in the work goal for which they obtained the required items or services that they identified as being sufficient to make them employable (although such individuals might benefit from resuming the PASS per SI 00870.080) in order to secure the work goal);
+already secured the necessary items and services under a prior PASS and have not tried to seek employment in that PASS plan’s work goal (although such individuals might benefit from resuming the PASS per SI 00870.080 in order to secure employment within the original goal);

 are ineligible for SSI benefits for any reason other than excess income or resources;

-do not have any income or resources to set aside and do not expect to have any;
+do not have, or expect to have, any income or resources to set aside;

-are unwilling to use set aside funds strictly for the PASS; or
+are unwilling to use set-aside funds strictly for PASS; or

-do not require any additional items or services to become employed.
+do not require any additional items or services to go to work.

 1. Discuss benefits of a PASS

-Emphasize the following benefits of a PASS to the beneficiary:
+Emphasize the following attributes of a PASS to the beneficiary:

-The Social Security Administration (SSA) is committed to help people become self-supporting; and
+SSA is committed to helping people become self-supporting;

-Under certain conditions blind and disabled individuals can work and still receive SSI and/or Medicaid (See SI 00870.010 for a discussion of the relationship of PASS to other work incentives.)
+under certain circumstances, blind and disabled individuals can work and still receive SSI and Medicaid (see SI 00870.010 for a discussion of the relationship of PASS to other work incentives);

-under a PASS the individual can set aside income or resources (including deemed income and resources) which would otherwise affect eligibility and/or payment amount provided that these set aside funds are used by the person to obtain items or services needed to reach an occupational objective (i.e., a work goal);
+under a PASS the individual can set aside income and resources (including deemed income and resources) which would otherwise affect eligibility or payment amount, provided these set aside funds are used by the individual to obtain items or services that will allow them to reach an occupational objective (a work goal);

-SSA is willing to help people develop a plan or refer them to an organization that can be of help in setting up a plan;
+we help individuals develop a plan or refer them to an organization, such as a State VR agency or a WIPA agency, for help in setting up a plan;

-the individual must decide what occupational objective to pursue;
+the individual decides what occupational objective or goal to pursue;

-when setting aside income/resources sufficient funds should be retained for living expenses (including any anticipated SSI monies); and
+when setting aside income/resources, the individual will retain sufficient funds for living expenses (including any anticipated SSI monies); and

-the individual must follow his/her plan to reach the work goal and use the set aside funds only to reach the goal.
+the individual must follow the steps outlined in their plan to reach the work goal and use the set aside funds only for approved PASS expenses.

 2. Interaction of PASS and other benefits

-If the individual receives other benefits (not from SSA) advise the individual that:
+If the individual receives benefits from another organization, advise the individual that: